tensorlayer/HyperPose/docs/markdown/tutorial/training.md

 * 2.the evaluation metrics will follow the official evaluation metrics of dataset

 ## User-defined model architecture
-Hyperpose leave freedom for user to define thier own model architecture but use the provided integrated model pipeline at the same time, the following points should be considered:
+Hyperpose leaves freedom for user to define thier own model architecture but use the provided integrated model pipeline at the same time, the following points should be considered:<br>
-* 1.the model should be an object of a tensorlayer.models.Model class (or inherite from this class)
+* 1.the model should be an object of a tensorlayer.models.Model class (or inherite from this class)<br>
-* 2.the model should have *foward* and *cal_loss* functions that has exactly the same input and output format with the preset model architectures. one can **refer Model.LightweightOpenpose class** for reference. to do this, user still need to set model_type to determine the training pipeline, here the model_type should be the model that has the similair data processing pipeline with the user's own model.
+* 2.the model should have *foward* and *cal_loss* functions that has exactly the same input and output format with the preset model architectures. one can **refer Model.LightweightOpenpose class** for reference.<br>
+to do this, user still need to set model_type to determine the training pipeline, here the model_type should be the model that has the similair data processing pipeline with the user's own model.
 Then he can use the *set_model_arch* function to pass his own model object
 ```bash